Estimated reading time: 26 minutes

 Stay Calm and Acknowledge Their Feelings

 Use techniques to maintain your composure during stressful moments to set a positive tone.
-It can be overwhelming when a meltdown occurs, but it’s important to remain calm and patient.
-Try to understand why your child is upset and let them know you’re there to provide comfort.
+It can be overwhelming when a meltdown happens, but it’s important to remain calm and patient.

 One of our biggest fears when we first started traveling with kids was the feeling of embarrassment or shame when our children had meltdowns in public.
 However, the truth is that most people, especially other parents, understand.
 Little kids are bound to have a bad day, tantrums are inevitable, and life goes on.
 Try to block out anything else and only focus on your child.
 If you’re having trouble staying calm, lean on your partner for support.